mlflow/mlflow/docs/source/deployment_client.rst

 Overview
 --------

 The MLflow Deployment Client provides unified CRUD and query APIs to interact with models that are served across various platforms.
-MLflow provides several built-in deployment clients that provide a consistent and platform-agnostic interface to interact with models served on different platforms, as well as a interface that can be used to implement custom deployment clients via plugins.
+MLflow provides several built-in deployment clients that provide a consistent and platform-agnostic interface to interact with models served on different platforms, as well as a plugin interface that can be used to implement custom deployment clients.

 Builtin Deployment Clients